charneykaye/encode-fmp4-demo/README.md

 ![test-java-mp4parser-ConcatenatedOutputIsEmpty.png](notes/via-java-mp4parser-v2/test-java-mp4parser-ConcatenatedOutputIsOK.png)

-However, when the shipped playlist and segments are played back using VLC, I see these failures in the logs:
+However, when I play the shipped playlist and segments using VLC, I see these failures in the logs:

 ```
 mp4: Fragment sequence discontinuity detected 163497124 != 0